School Districts Are Digitizing Student And Administrative Records. Here’s Why.

 Getting Started With Scanning In Your District

-Choosing where to begin is often the first and most difficult step.
-Many districts start with the records that will have the greatest immediate impact, such as student cumulative files, IEPs, or HR records, and expand from there as the process becomes familiar.
-There’s flexibility to move forward in a way that feels manageable.
+Most districts do not digitize everything at once.
+They start with the records that have the greatest day to day impact, like student cumulative files, IEPs, or HR records, and build from there as the process becomes more familiar.

-SecureScan has helped districts of all sizes transition from paper to digital records, supported by more than 22 years of experience working with student and administrative files.
-Our focus is on accuracy, privacy, and a smooth experience from start to finish, with trained staff and secure facilities that reflect the responsibility of the work.
+SecureScan has helped districts of all sizes transition from paper to digital records, with more than 23 years of scanning experience.
+Our focus is on accuracy, privacy, and a consistent experience from start to finish, with trained staff and secure facilities that reflect the responsibility of the work.

-If your district is looking for a more manageable and secure way to store and access records, even a small start can make a meaningful difference for your team.
+If your district is looking for a more manageable and secure way to store and access records, even a small start can make a difference for your team.
 When the time feels right, SecureScan can help you create a scanning plan that aligns with your goals, timeline, and budget.
-Contact us for more information or get a free quote from one of our technicians.
+Contact us for more information or to speak with one of our technicians.